vE5li/korangar/korangar-networking/README.md

 ```

 ##### Note: Make sure that Ollama is serving and the model specified in `OLLAMA_MODEL` is installed, otherwise you will get a `404`

+### Specific packet version

+A small example of how can be implement a specific packet version.

+It creates 3 server (login, char, map) and simulate packet exchange using actual packet from older version of the game.